For examples of macronutrients in common diets read Part 2.1 - Macronutrients

 Losing body fat is a very simple concept.
 Eat less than what you burn on a regular basis and you will lose body fat.
 This is step 1.
 It is ultimately about calories in, calories out.
 I’ve seen many books and articles claim weight gain is due to some other reason.
 They will state it is because of toxins, carbs, processed foods, not eating to our genetics (paleo), gluten, and the list goes on.
 While these all do play a role in weight gain, it is not the main reason why people get fat.

-I recently gave a talk at Nor Cal Dance Arts in San Jose on basic nutrition.
-These are the main points that all people should know regarding healthy nutrition.
+I recently gave a talk to a youth sports team on basic nutrition and these are the main points that all people should know regarding healthy nutrition.
 These are the most important items to focus on when improving your nutrition.

 We all have a good idea of what’s healthy and what’s not.
 You should stay away from the obvious junk foods like fast food, sugary drinks, and desserts.
 They should only be consumed on occasion if at all.
 Very healthy foods like vegetables, fruits, and lean meats can be eaten multiple times a day.